hakank/picat_regex/README.md

 ## Compiling and testing

 The regex module has been developed on a Linux Ubuntu 20.04 system.
-To compile it you need the C source code for Picat, available at http://picat-lang.org/download.html (named picatnn.tar.gz, e.g. picat333.tar.gz).
+To compile it you need the C source code for Picat, available at http://picat-lang.org/download.html (named picatnn.tar.gz, e.g. picat34_.tar.gz).

 * Unpack the contents for the picat *.tar.gz in a directory, say `/home/hakank/picat`.

 * Copy the files in this repo's directories `lib` and `emu` to the corresponding directories in the newly created directory (`/home/hakank/picat/lib`, `/home/hakank/picat/emu/`.

+  Note: If you have used an earlier version of regex.pi, it's recommended that you remove the previously generated regex.qi before testing.

 * Ensure that the pcre2-8 library is installed.